Call Participants

 Andrea Teixeira — Analyst, JP Morgan

 Thank you, operator.
 Good afternoon everyone.
-I just wanted to kind of like dig into what you just said in terms of innovation, but also from a perspective of subcategories.
-I know you have like 50 to 60% in market share for primers.
-You basically created some of these items, right?
-In a way or basically brought these items from prestige into more affordable price point.
-So I was wondering.
-And now you’re like the two other very big subcategories, lip and mascaras, you have been pushing, particularly lip, as we think about the consumer being more stretched, maybe she wants to make sure that she has more basic items like lipsticks and mascaras.
+I just wanted to kind of like dig into Tarang, what you just said in terms of innovation, but also from a perspective of categories?
+I know you have like 50% to 60% in market share for primers.
+You basically created some of these items, right, in a way or basically brought these items to — from Prestige into more affordable price point.
+So I was wondering now you’re like the two other very big categories Lip and mascaras, you have been pushing particularly Lip as we think about the consumer being more stretched, maybe she wants to make sure that she has more basic items like lipsticks and mascaras.

-So I was wondering, I haven’t seen any pardon if I missed anything major in mascara.
-So I was hoping to see if you have against the spring and thinking about innovation across where the low hanging fruits I’m assuming are still there.
-Right.
-I mean if you can kind of give us a perspective of how both your innovation team and your retailers are pulling and asking you to bring affordable items within their aisle or electronic aisle.
-I should say.
+So I was wondering, I haven’t seen any — pardon me if I missed anything major in Mascara.
+So I was hoping to see if you have against the spring and thinking about innovation across where the low-hanging fruits, I’m assuming are still there, right?
+I mean if you can kind of give us a perspective of how both your innovation team and your retailers are pulling and asking you to bring affordable items within their IO or electronic IO, I should say.

-Tarang Amin — Chairman and Chief Executive Officer
+Tarang Amin — Chairman, Chief Executive Officer & President

-And you’ll continue to see more.
+And then in Eye we now have — I mean, literally, it was nowhere to 9% share in Eye and we continue to have innovation across all three of those segments, and you’ll continue to see more.
 I think some of our mascara innovation that’s coming out is slated closer to the fall time frame that you’ll see.
-And we’ve been pretty consistent.
-We’ve been chipping away at kind of mascara share as well as overall eye share and live share for a while.
-So I feel good about the innovation strategy, both leveraging the strengths that we have, continue to feed that, including our growing franchises and extending those franchises in other segments, as well as what we have on innovation pipeline both in the spring as well as upcoming in the fall and as I look at next spring.
+So — and we’ve been pretty consistent.
+We’ve been chipping away kind of mascara share as well as overall eye share and lip share for a while.
+So I feel good about the innovation strategy, both leveraging the strengths that we have, continue to feed that, including our growing franchises and extending those franchises in other segments.
+As well as what we have on the innovation pipeline, both in the spring as well as upcoming in the fall as I look at next spring.

 So you’ll continue to see that work.
-And then the last area, even though you’re NASA where it is, the progress we’re making in skincare, we now have three of the fastest growing brands in skincare.
-I feel really good about the innovation we have on ELF Skin, the round of innovation we have on Notorium and Rhode.
-As I just mentioned, we really have really stepped up our ability in skin care and also the momentum we’re seeing there.
+And then the last area, even though you didn’t ask for it is the progress we’re making in skin care.
+We now have three of the fastest-growing brands in skin care.
+I feel really good about the innovation we have on e.l.f skin, the round of innovation we have on Naturium and rhode, as I just mentioned, we really have really stepped up our ability in skin care and also the momentum we’re seeing there.

-Mandy Fields — Senior Vice President and Chief Financial Officer
+Mandy Fields — Senior Vice President & Chief Financial Officer

-And just to add to that, Andrea, I’ll just add on that because you asked about the value and bringing that to our retailers, 75% of our portfolio still sits at $10 or less overall.
+And just to add to that, Andrea, I’ll just add on that from — because you asked about value and bringing that to our retailers.
+75% of our portfolio still sits at $10 or less overall.
 So we are very much focused on bringing that value to our retailers, to our consumers.
-And Turing highlighted our soft glam satin concealer, which we’re launching at a $5 price point, which is really incredible and a very competitive price point in the category.
-And so that’s always going to continue to be our focus.
-How do we bring that value to life for our consumers?
+And Tarang highlighted our soft glam satin concealer, which we’re launching at a $5 price point, which is really incredible and a very competitive price point in the category.
+And so that’s always going to continue to be our focus, how do we bring that value to life for our consumers.

 Operator

-Mandy Fields — Senior Vice President and Chief Financial Officer
+Mandy Fields — Senior Vice President & Chief Financial Officer

 Operator

-Our next question comes from Anna Lazul from Bank of America.
+Our next question comes from Anna Lizzul from Bank of America.
 Please go ahead with your question.

 Anna Lizzul — Analyst, Bank Of America

-Mandy Fields — Senior Vice President and Chief Financial Officer
+Mandy Fields — Senior Vice President & Chief Financial Officer

 Operator